Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 }
 ```

 The response contains a list of keys that were successfully recovered and that could not be recovered.
-Kong error log will contain the detailed reason on why those keys could not be recovered.
+The Kong error log will contain the detailed reason why the keys could not be recovered.

 ### Manual export and manual import